Mobile App Onboarding Is a Growth Lever, Not a UX Checklist

 A person walks along a glowing path in a misty, dark blue landscape.
 Twilight sky creates a moody, mysterious atmosphere.

-But when onboarding fails, the experience feels very different.
-Confusing screens.
-Too many explanations.
-A quiet moment of hesitation that turns into abandonment.
+But when the onboarding flow fails, the pattern is unmistakable: confusing screens, too many explanations, a quiet hesitation that turns into abandonment.

 Onboarding Is the Only Moment You Have Full Attention